 Gett in NYC

+[UPDATE: As of August 2017, Gett has merged with Juno.
+The Gett ride share app is no longer available.]
 What makes Gett so unique is that unlike Lyft and Uber, they don’t impose surge pricing.
 No matter how busy it is, you’re going to pay the same fare.
 In Manhattan, that means a flat $10 for rides of up to 4 miles and 30 minutes.
 If you’re outside of Via’s $5 ride promotional period, then Gett is a solid alternative for cheap rides around the city.
 Another thing I like about Gett is that signing up with a Gett referral link gets new members $5 off the next ten rides.
 Referring a friend earns you a $15 credit after they take their first ride.

 Juno in NYC

 Juno calls itself the “socially responsible” rideshare company, taking a smaller cut of each ride (just 10% as opposed to 20 – 25%) and offering their drivers shares in the company.
-While Juno does not offer a referral program, they do offer new members 30% off Juno rides in New York City for downloading the app.
+While Juno does not offer a referral program, they do offer new members 30% off Juno rides in New York City or downloading the app.
 I didn’t get a chance to try out Juno (I was trying to spend my 10 Gett credits), but I like the socially conscious aspect of the company and want to support it if they expand.

 Curb in NYC